 Also of interest is that Clarksburg has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Clarksburg has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Clarksburg, a lot of people use the subway to get to work every day though Clarksburg is a relatively small town.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

-The per capita income in Clarksburg in 2010 was $44,846, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $179,384 for a family of four.
+The per capita income in Clarksburg in 2010 was $43,250, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $173,000 for a family of four.

 Clarksburg is an extremely ethnically-diverse town.
 The people who call Clarksburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksburg residents report their race to be White, followed by Asian.
 Clarksburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.63% of the town’s residents.
-Important ancestries of people in Clarksburg include German, English, Italian, and African.
+People of Hispanic or Latino origin account for 11.86% of the town’s residents.
+Important ancestries of people in Clarksburg include Irish, English, Italian, and Nigerian.

 The most common language spoken in Clarksburg is English.
 Other important languages spoken here include Spanish and Chinese.